apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.4.x/migration-guide/migration-to-classic.md

 namespace and Maven module coordinates.

 HttpClient 5.x classic APIs are largely compatible with HttpClient 4.0 APIs.
 Major differences are related to connection management configuration, SSL/TLS and timeout settings when building HttpClient instances.
+There are also some important differences with URL normalization and encoding.

 ## Migration steps